UI-Research/urbn101-intro-r/README.md

 # urbn101

-These are the materials for *Intro to R: A hands-on tutorial*, a nine class R training hosted by the Urban Institute R Users Group.
+These are the materials for *Intro to R: A hands-on tutorial*, a multi class R training hosted by the Urban Institute R Users Group.

 ## Core Lessons